About A Girl’s Guide to Project Management

 All links open in a new window, except ones that point to other places on this site.
 This site works best in Mozilla Firefox.

-My engagement to you is to try to post an interesting piece about project management at least once a week, on a Monday.
+My engagement to you is to try to post an interesting piece about project management at least twice a week, on Mondays and Wednesdays.
 If anything else appears, consider yourselves fortunate!

 Photo credit: APM